HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/adding_pages_content_more/toolbar_sm_ovr.md

 ![Screen capture of the authoring user interface that highlights the action bar, site toolbar, and site manager access.](../../../images/new_toolbar_overlay.png)

 !!! note
-    If you notice two search bars—one located in the action bar and another one below to the action bar section—both provide the same search functionality.
+    Since the toolbar now contains a centralized search input, themes that included search input will now have a duplicated search functionality.
 Refer to the image below for a visual example.

 ![Screen capture showing two search bars, one in the action bar and one below the action bar section.](../../../images/two_searchbars.png)